jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-wes-data-analysis-day1.md

 > [Practical 2: Align reads to a reference genome using HISAT2](align-reads-to-reference-genome.md)

+In this practical you will learn to align reads to a reference genome using HISAT2, an alignment tool.

 --------------

 > Alignment to transcriptome using pseudoaligner: Kallisto

 > [Practical 3: Pseudoaligner and RNA-Seq Quantification Tool:kallisto](kallisto_alignment.md)

+In this practical you will learn to use a pseudoalinger tool Kallistol to align and quantify.

 ----------------------